Code-Institute-Submissions/neo-data-milestone-project/README.md

 #### Site title

-The site title is generated as a part of the bootstrap grid system and is contained with a div  of class 'col-12' to ensure that it takes up the full width of the screen.
+The site title is generated as a part of the bootstrap grid system and is contained within a div of class 'col-12' to ensure that it takes up the full width of the screen.

 #### NEO search date